 RNA polymerase I transcribes most ribosomal RNA (rRNA), which becomes part of ribosomes.
 The rRNA molecules are considered structural RNAs because they are not translated into protein.
-The rRNAs are components of the ribosome and are essential to the process of translation critical role in translation; they bring amino acids to the growing polypeptide chain. snRNAs have a variety of functions, including "splicing" premRNAs and regulating transcription factors.
+The rRNAs are components of the ribosome and are essential to the process of translation.